 I’d begun chatting with her actually a year before we started to really move forward, but I told her my very very very verrrry loose idea of what our vacation would look like and I was all over the board.
 This ended up giving us a good window of time to buy flights and book rooms at great rates.
 This also gave us plenty of time to work out all of my, um… “quirks”.

 Quirks?
 I wanted it all and then some.
 I’m talking everything from whiskey tasting in Scotland to an over-the-water hut in Fiji, you guys.
 In reality, I had NO IDEA what I wanted, and Heidi didn’t bat an eye over it.
 Or at least she didn’t seem phased when we were corresponding via email—which was also a huge bonus for me (I barely have time to text when I’m at work and taking a phone call is absolutely last on my to-do list), so working with her over email (in 1.5 years of conversations, we only spoke on the phone literally once!
-Anyone getting some, Where’d You Go Bernadette vibes?
-I digress.) was an absolute dream.
+(Anyone getting some, Where’d You Go Bernadette vibes?
+I digress.)
+It was an absolute dream.

 Let me also clarify that Heidi is located in Eau Claire, Wisconsin.
 Which is not anywhere near Omaha.
 But that wasn’t an issue, and if you’re not near there, don’t feel like it’s prohibitive for you in this age of technology!
 Also, this is no way sponsored by her agency.
 Organically, when trying to write this post, this was a MASSIVE part of our planning process, and well, I gotta give shout outs where shout outs are due!

-Paris is a gateway to so much of Europe
+Paris is a gateway to so much of Europe…

-Travel agents got a bad rep when the advent of the internet allowed people to purchase literally anything they wanted in a few clicks.
+Travel advisors got a bad rep when the advent of the internet allowed people to purchase literally anything they wanted in a few clicks.
 But when it comes to a trip of this magnitude, having help was absolutely essential.
-Here’s how Heidi (who I have literally talked about to EVERYONE and ANYONE who even asks or begins to say the words “travel agent”) helped create our dream trip:
+Here’s how Heidi (who I have literally talked about to EVERYONE and ANYONE who even asks or begins to say the words “travel advisor”) helped create our dream trip:

 Everyone will have opinions of where you should go, and if you’re like me, you’ll want all of them.
 (We even added Germany to our trip because my boss showed me a really cool winery.)
 And while they’re helpful, actually finding the same hotel on the right dates and within your budget is a lot of work.

-Truthfully, I was so anxious that I’d make a bad decision and choose a hotel that would be next to a giant dumpster or in a bad part of town, that having someone help narrow down the options of really reputable places was like hiring a wedding planner (which I did at the end and I wish I would have done it DAY ONE!) because you’re able to share the responsibility and actually enjoy the process without having to micromanage it.
+Truthfully, I was so anxious that I’d make a bad decision and choose a hotel that would be next to a giant dumpster or in a bad part of town, having someone help narrow down the options of really reputable places was like hiring a wedding planner (which I did at the end and I wish I would have done it DAY ONE!) because you’re able to share the responsibility and enjoy the process without having to micromanage it.

 We received our itineraries after we made our payment, and it had everything I could have dreamt of, down to the time our trains left, which I loved.